Integer matrices with a given characteristic polynomial and multiplicative dependence of matrices: Comments and open questions

-We do not believe that any of the upper and lower bounds in Section~\ref{sec:md matr} is tight except for the lower bound of Theorem~\ref{thm:MultDep}, which could be close to the truth.
+We do not believe that any of the upper and lower bounds in Section~\ref{sec:md matr} are tight except for the lower bound of Theorem~\ref{thm:MultDep}, which could be close to the truth.
 That is, we expect that most of the $s$-tuples $(A_1, \ldots, A_s) \in \cN_{n,s}(H)$ consist of one matrix, say $A_1$, with $A_1^k = I_n$ and arbitrarily chosen other matrices $A_2, \ldots, A_n \in \cM_n\(\Z; H\)$.

-The problem of counting matrices with a given characteristic polynomial has a very natural dual question: counting the numbers $P_n(H)$ and $I_n(H)$ of characteristic polynomials and irreducible characteristic polynomials, generated by matrices $A \in \cM_n\(\Z; H\)$.
-We note that the methods and results of~\cite{ALPS} allows to get some lower bounds on $P_n(H)$ and $I_n(H)$, but they are not expected to be tight.
+The problem of counting matrices with a given characteristic polynomial has a very natural dual question: counting the numbers $P_n(H)$ and $I_n(H)$ of distinct characteristic polynomials and irreducible characteristic polynomials, generated by matrices $A \in \cM_n\(\Z; H\)$.
+We note that the methods and results of~\cite{ALPS, MeSh} lead to some lower bounds on $P_n(H)$ and $I_n(H)$, but they are not expected to be tight.

 It is also very important to find a different approach than appealing to the determinant argument, taking also into account other coefficients of the characteristic polynomial.
-Such an argument can open a path to extending our results to other classes of matrices such as $\SL_n(\Z)$ matrices, for which the determinant argument provides no useful information.
-Even the case of $\SL_2(\Z)$ matrices is open.
+Such an argument can open a path to extending our results for $\SL_n(\Z)$ matrices, when the determinant argument provides no useful information.
+However, in the case of $\SL_2(\Z)$ matrices an essentially optimal result is given in~\cite{BOS}.

 Symmetric and other special matrices are of interest too.
 For symmetric matrices, a version of Lemma~\ref{lem: Det} is given in~\cite[Theorem~5]{Shp} but the result is much poorer than in the case of arbitrary matrices.
 It is possible that some ideas of Eskin and Katznelson~\cite{EskKat} can be adapted to this case.